Reconstruction Finance Corporation: Under President Franklin D. Roosevelt

-President Franklin D. Roosevelt, who took office in 1933, increased the RFC's funding, streamlined the bureaucracy, and used it to help restore business prosperity, especially in banking and railroads.
-He appointed Texas banker Jesse H. Jones to lead the agency, and Jones turned the RFC into an empire with loans made in every state.
+The Presidency of Franklin D. Roosevelt increased the RFC's funding, streamlined the bureaucracy, and used it to help restore business prosperity, especially in banking and railroads.
+Roosevelt appointed Texas banker Jesse H. Jones to lead the agency, and Jones turned the RFC into an empire with loans made in every state.

 Under the New Deal, the powers of the RFC were greatly expanded.
 The agency now purchased bank stock and extended loans for agriculture, housing, exports, businesses, governments, and disaster relief.
 Roosevelt soon directed the RFC to buy gold to change its market price.
 The original legislation did not call for identities of the banks receiving loans nor of any reports to Congress.
 This, however, was changed in July 1932 to make the RFC transparent.
-Bankers soon were hesitant to ask the RFC for a loan since the public would become aware and begin to consider the possibility of their bank failing causing them to withdraw their deposits, a practice called bank running.
+Bankers soon were hesitant to ask the RFC for a loan since depositers would become aware and begin to consider the possibility of their bank failing causing them to withdraw their deposits, a practice called bank running.

 The RFC also had a division that gave the states loans for emergency relief needs.
 In a case study of Mississippi, Vogt (1985) examined two areas of RFC funding: aid to banking, which helped many Mississippi banks survive the economic crisis, and work relief, which Roosevelt used to pump money into the state's relief program by extending loans to businesses and local government projects.
 Although charges of political influence and racial discrimination were levied against RFC activities, the agency made positive contributions and established a federal agency in local communities which provided a reservoir of experienced personnel to implement expanding New Deal programs.